CloudCompare/CloudComPy/sphinxDoc/userUseCases.rst

  To define a zoom on the whole scene or on selected entities, use the :py:func:`cloudComPy.setGlobalZoom` and :py:func:`cloudComPy.zoomOnSelectedEntity` functions.

-The :py:func:`cloudComPy.setCustomView` and py:func:`cloudComPy.setCameraPos` functions are used to define a custom point of view.
+The :py:func:`cloudComPy.setCustomView` and :py:func:`cloudComPy.setCameraPos` functions are used to define a custom point of view.

 Several functions and methods can be used to set the background color, display the scalar bar...